 The Federal Trade Commission has launched a new website to help businesses protect themselves from cyber-attacks.
-The site, called Cyber Security for Small Businesses, can be found here.
+The site, called Cyber Security for Small Businesses.
 The site offers 10 security tips for small businesses and also lists a number of cyber security resources for small businesses.

 Three organizations have published free ebooks that are available this week, including Robert Half’s “20 Ideas for Small Businesses and Pitfalls to Avoid,” which provides tips for recruiting, retraining, motivating and improving company teams; nonprofit credit counseling agency Money Management International’s “The Entrepreneur’s Guide To Personal Finance,” which discusses personal and business credit, funding your business and self-employment tax considerations; and credit company Experian’s “Business Credit: What You Don’t Know Can Hurt You,” which provides fundamentals about business credit and managing a healthy credit profile.